Salt Print & Cyanotype Weekend

 -

 Both are Printing Out Processes, using a contact printing method, exposed under a UV light.
-This means that your final image size is determined by the size of your negative or object (if creating photogram prints).
+This means that your final image size is determined by the size of your negative (the course includes printing 2 x digital negative beforehand to work with) or objects (if creating photogram prints).

-This course is suitable for beginners and experienced photographers alike and will cover all the basic information required to start exploring these beautiful and fun early processes.
+This course is suitable for beginners and experienced photographers alike and will cover all the information needed to start exploring these beautiful and fun early processes.

 Summary overview of the two processes